yum install sssd

 debug_level (integer)

-sections in the SSSD configuration file).
+[service/<NAME>] sections in the SSSD configuration file).

 reconnection_retries (integer)

-address before returning a failure.
+DNS lookup fails to return an IPv4 address for a hostname, SSSD attempts to look up an IPv6 address before returning a failure.
 Note that this only ensures that the async resolver identifies the correct address; there is currently a bug in the LDAP code that prevents SSSD from connecting to an LDAP server over IPv6.
 This is being investigated separately.

 enum_cache_timeout (integer)